letuss004/track-rn-sv/NOTE.md

 - the mission of action in each actions on AuthContext, ... is return a pattern for appContext process and complete. under the hood, action is function that contain dispatch inside
 - NavigationEvent ...
-# withNavigation is used as navigation from props (be careful the use)
+- withNavigation is used as navigation from props (be careful the use)
+- import {SafeAreaView} from "react-native-safe-area-context"; instead of react-navigation